abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 The files involved are Base\Base.ixx, Diagram\Base.ixx.
 ```

-Note that the MSVC compiler recompiles only the cpp-files belonging to the `Base`
+Note that the MSVC compiler for example recompiles only the cpp-files belonging
-partition, if the interface file `Core/Base/Base.ixx` is changed.
-The cpp-files in other
+to the `Transaction` partition, if the interface file `Core/Transaction/Transaction.ixx`
-partitions of the same module are not recompiled in that case.
+is changed.
+The cpp-files in other partitions of the `Core` module are only recompiled,
+if they explicitly `import :Transaction`.

 Partitions aren't visible to the users of the `Core` module.
 It can only be
 imported has a whole.